Norman Shaw Buildings: Refurbishment by the House of Commons

 The north building was refurbished between 1973 and 1975, at a cost of £3.25 million, with the external walls being cleaned and the interior being refitted with offices for 128 MPs and their secretaries, dormitories (converted to offices in 2002), television studios, a library and the House of Commons Print Room.
 False ceilings were erected to conserve heat and improve lighting and carpets were laid.

 In 2000, a walkway to the Palace of Westminster via Portcullis House was created, to reduce the time for members to reach the chamber for divisions (voting).
 The south building was refurbished between 1976 and 1979 with offices for 56 MPs, a gymnasium (later moved to another building) and a flat for the Clerk of the House.
 No false ceilings or carpeting were fitted, nor was any exterior cleaning carried out.
 A further refurbishment of the interior and exterior and roof was done between 2001 and 2003.

 In December 2016, the firm WSP Parsons Brinckerhoff was awarded a contract to manage a major refurbishment project for various Parliamentary Estate buildings (both Norman Shaw buildings, 1 Derby Gate, and 1 Parliament Street).
 The project is expected to be complete in the early 2020s.

 Offices of the Leader of the Opposition

 The offices of the Leader of the Opposition have been located in a suite in the Norman Shaw Buildings since the time of Michael Howard.
-In addition to Howard, David Cameron, Ed Miliband, Jeremy Corbyn and Keir Starmer have kept their offices in the building during their tenures as opposition leader.
+In addition to Howard, David Cameron, Ed Miliband, Jeremy Corbyn, Keir Starmer and Kemi Badenoch have kept their offices in the building during their tenures as opposition leader.